thoughtbot/guides/code-review/README.md

   - Communicate clearly which lines you suggest adding/removing.
   - Test the suggested changes to validate it works whenever possible.
   - When not possible, let the pull request author know that you did not test the suggestion.
+  - Provide some context to let the author know why you're suggesting the change.

 ## Style Comments